Monday, 10 August 2015

 PULLALUR OR POLLILUR.

-The place Pullalur area had witnessed may wars of which the wars otherwise called as Mysore wars between Britishers and Hyder ali & Tippu Sultan are important.
-Another important one is the war between Pulakesi –II and Pallavas.
-This place is also referred in a historical novel written by Kalki’s Sivagamiyin Sabatham.
-The Monuments 2 obelisks were erected in midst of paddy fields by the Britishers.
+The Pullalur area had witnessed many wars, of which the wars otherwise called as Mysore wars between the Britishers and Hyder Ali & Tippu Sultan are important.
+Another important one is the war between Pulakesi-II and Pallavas.
+This place is also referred to in a historical novel written by Kalki’s Sivagamiyin Sabatham.
+The Monuments 2 obelisks were erected in the midst of paddy fields by the British.

-The first war was in AD 1780, in which Hyder Ali /Tippu sultan captured Colonal Willam Baillie and taken to Mysore and kept in a dungeon.
-The obelisk dedicated to Lieutenant Colonel George Brown.
+The first war was in 1780 CE, in which Hyder Ali /Tippu Sultan captured Colonel William Baillie and took him to Mysore, and kept him in a dungeon.
+The obelisk is dedicated to Lieutenant Colonel George Brown.

-The Mysore war monuments erected by English – two obelisks
+The Mysore war monuments erected by the English – two obelisks

 Sacred to the Memory of Lieutenant Colonel George Brown